Dialing into undecided voters in Abbott-O’Rourke debate - NewsBreak

 “You can watch it on your screen, you can watch the dials, but you can live tweet it as well,” he added.
 “So we want this debate not to just be something you sit back and listen to, but something you can react to, you can engage with other people so that it’s a true interactive experience.”

-Viewers can live tweet along with the Abbott-O’Rourke debate on Twitter using #TXGovDebate .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Viewers can live tweet along with the Abbott-O’Rourke debate on Twitter using #TXGovDebate.